section-engineering-education/engineering-education/content/articles/full-stack-reactive-website-in-Django/index.md

 ### Unicorn

-[Unicorn](https://www.django-unicorn.com/docs/) is a reactive component framework that progressively enhances a normal Django view.
-It performs AJAX calls in the background, and dynamically updates the DOM.
+According to [Unicorn](https://www.django-unicorn.com/docs/), it is a component framework that enhances a normal Django view progressively.
+It dynamically updates the DOM with AJAX calls in the background.

 Add it to your installed application: